inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 Overview
 --------

 Multi-Protocol Label Switching (MPLS) is a "layer 2.5" protocol for high-performance telecommunications networks.
-MPLS directs data from one network node to the next based on numeric labels instead of network addresses, avoiding complex lookups in a routing table and allowing traffic engineering.
-The labels identify virtual links (label-switched paths or LSPs, also called MPLS tunnels) between distant nodes rather than endpoints.
+MPLS data is directed from one network node to the next using numeric labels instead of network addresses.
+This avoids complex lookups in a routing table and allows for traffic engineering.
+The labels identify virtual links (label-switched paths or LSPs, also called MPLS tunnels) between distant nodes, rather than endpoints.
 The routers that make up a label-switched network are called label-switching routers (LSRs) inside the network ("transit nodes"), and label edge routers (LER) on the edges of the network ("ingress" or "egress" nodes).

-A fundamental MPLS concept is that two LSRs must agree on the meaning of the labels used to forward traffic between and through them.
+A fundamental MPLS concept is that the meaning of the labels used to forward traffic between and through two LSRs must be agreed upon.
 This common understanding is achieved by using signaling protocols through which one LSR informs another of label bindings it has made.
 Such signaling protocols are also called label distribution protocols.
 The two main label distribution protocols used with MPLS are LDP and RSVP-TE.

 INET provides basic support for building MPLS simulations.
 It provides models for the MPLS, LDP, and RSVP-TE protocols and their associated data structures, and preassembled MPLS-capable router models.